Do you have a morning routine?

 How do I pray?
 I begin with singing and move into a specific practice that includes a prayer list, a series of questions, and praying scripture with instrumental music.

 I also do 15-20 minutes of reading and journaling.
-I’m thinking about teaching this prayer method.
+I’m thinking about making a micro-course for entrepreneurs who want to develop a consistent prayer habit using this method.
 If you’re interested in learning it, please let me know.

 (7) The seventh key to ‘win the morning, win the day’ is to complete your #1 task first.
 (90 minutes)